What is it?

 It's unique!
 Designed for making adjustments to IP flows, the flexible M-GWIPIP-6 is the product to help you solve those IP challenges.
-Plus it's future-proof – when this functionality is no longer required you can simply install a different app on your MARBLE-V1 hardware.
+Plus it's future-proof – when this functionality is no longer required you can get a different app for your MARBLE-V1 hardware.

-Any applications where you need to make changes to network settings – such as network address translation, unicast to multicast address translation and protocol conversion (ST 2022-6 to ST 2022-7 or ST 2110 main to protect).
+Any applications where you need to make changes to network settings – such as network address translation, unicast to multicast address translation and protocol conversion.
 Plus it's great for creating media firewalls.

 Try out the M-GWIPIP-6 VisionWeb demo (opens in new window) – you'll see how easy it is to operate the M-GWIPIP-6 app from your web browser, while exploring the full functionality of the product.

 We would be very happy to answer any questions you've got about the M-GWIPIP-6.
 Either send us an e-mail or get an immediate response by speaking to us now on our Live Chat...

 - What do I order?

 - IP to IP translator - now shipping